MicrosoftDocs/fabric-docs/docs/data-science/time-series-forecasting.md

 ---
-title: "Tutorial: Train and evaluate a time series forecasting model"
+title: 'Tutorial: Train and evaluate a time series forecasting model'
 description: This demonstration shows how to develop a model to forecast time series data that has seasonal cycles. ms.reviewer: franksolomon ms.author: narsam